 Do I need to bring my own bedding?

 You will need to supply your own bedding (fitted sheets and a blanket or duvet).
 If you prefer, you can purchase these items when you arrive; there are several stores near the school to purchase bedding.
 You will also need bath towels both for day-to-day purposes (showering, etc.) as well as for the swimming pool.
 We recommend that you bring only one set of bed sheets and two sets of towels.
 This is ample given the availability of laundry services and more practical given the space constraints within the Boarding School.

 Do we have Internet in our rooms?

 You will be using the school network.
 Wireless access is available in many areas of the Boarding School, and each student room is equipped with an access port.
-The Internet is turned off every night at midnight.

 Do I need to bring a computer or will there be a computer I can use at school?

 Havergal has fully adopted a Bring Your Own Device (BYOD) or BYO Laptop/Tablet approach to the use of computer technology for Grades 9 to 12.
 The research and students themselves tell us, bringing a personal device to class is better for the learner.
 Teachers welcome personalized devices in the classroom; for students, BYOD is a more effective and efficient way of making use of technology.

 What kind of food will I be served?